photo by: Alexandra Gorn

 Then you might want to try cognitive behavioural therapy without the exposure approach.
 CBT is also evidence based to help with anxiety.

 A review of recent research on CBT and anxiety looking at the cognitive tools it offers versus the exposure ones found that they were both equally effective for treating anxiety, including OCD and PTSD.
 In the case of social anxiety, a focus on cognitive tools was actually found to be better than exposure therapy.

 Or work with a therapist that uses mindfulness.
 Mindfulness lowers anxiety as it trains your mind to stay with the present, instead of being caught up with panicked thoughts about the future.

 Clinical hypnotherapy is also useful for anxiety, and if your anxiety is connected to PTSD, eye movement desensitisation and reprogramming (EMDR) is recommended.

 Ready to face the fear, master your anxiety, and gain back control of your life?
-We connect you with a highly regarded team of top mental health experts in central London or online.
+Contact a Harley Street clinic where we can connect you with a highly regarded team of top mental health experts in central London or online.
 Or use our booking platform to source affordable online therapy and UK-wide registered therapists.

 Andrea M. Darcy is a mental health and wellbeing expert and writer.
 She loves to take difficult concepts and make them easy for anyone to understand.
 Find her on Instagram @am_darcy